Updates

 A turbofan sustainer provides the specific impulse needed for 900+ km of range at subsonic cruise speeds.
 The twin canted V-tail and ventral stabilizer deliver precise flight authority from launch to impact.
 INS/GPS midcourse navigation with a terminal seeker closes the guidance loop with a CEP under 3 meters.

-Like all Slade Technologies concepts, the ST-C1 Uhlan is a named concept design.
+Like all Slade Technologies concepts, the Uhlan is a named concept design.
 No hardware exists and development has not commenced.
 It represents our design intent for the guided munitions domain and the engineering approach we bring to precision strike.

-View the ST-C1 Uhlan
+View the Uhlan

-Introducing the ST-1 Specter
+Introducing the Specter

-Slade Technologies is releasing its first named aircraft concept: the ST-1 Specter, a tailless blended-wing-body unmanned combat air vehicle designed for long-duration loitering, signals intelligence collection, and low observable ingress.
+Slade Technologies is releasing its first named aircraft concept: the Specter, a tailless blended-wing-body unmanned combat air vehicle designed for long-duration loitering, signals intelligence collection, and low observable ingress.

 The BWB configuration is a deliberate engineering choice.
 Distributing lift across the entire airframe reduces induced drag and extends on-station endurance without increasing platform size.
 Carbon fiber composite construction keeps structural weight low while supporting a low radar cross-section profile.